Educator Resources

 ART, HISTORY, CULTURE AND STEAM EDUCATOR VIDEOS

 Are you interested in introducing the museum or a topic to your students before your field trip?
 Is it too far to visit the museum?
-Bring the museum to your classroom with these short videos that cover a wide range of art, history, culture and STEAM topics for grades K-12.
+Bring the museum to your classroom with these short videos that cover a wide range of art, history, culture and STEAM topics for early childhood through grade 12 students.
 These videos highlight some of our most popular artifacts and experiences in the museum.
-The videos are free to incorporate in your classroom whenever you need and are tied to Indiana Academic Standards.
+The videos are free to incorporate in your classroom whenever you need and are connected to Indiana Academic Standards.

 Grades K - 2